DefinitionPercentage of Utah women with live births who reported their most recent pregnancy was unintended.

 Other ObjectivesUtah's 42 Community Health Indicators

-Similar to HP2020 Objective FP-1: Increase the proportion of PREGNANCIES that ARE intended.
+Similar to HP2030 Objective FP-1: Reduce the proportion of unintended pregnancies

-How Are We Doing?During the years 2016 and 2017, 21.3% of women reported that their birth resulted from an unintended pregnancy.
+How Are We Doing?During the years 2016 - 2018, 21.2% of women reported that their birth resulted from an unintended pregnancy.

-What Is Being Done?In order to reduce unplanned pregnancies, public health efforts may include:
+What Is Being Done?To reduce unplanned pregnancies, public health efforts may include:

-__Health Education__ - increase knowledge of human reproduction, conception, and proper use of available contraceptive methods; and promote optimal spacing of pregnancies for healthy outcomes.
+Health Education: Increase knowledge of human reproduction, conception, and proper use of available contraceptive methods; and promote optimal spacing of pregnancies for healthy maternal and infant outcomes.

-As of August 1, 2012, non-grandfathered plans and issuers are required to provide coverage for preventive women's health care including contraception and counseling without cost sharing.
+As of August 1, 2012, non-grandfathered plans must provide coverage for preventive women's health care, including contraception and counseling, without cost-sharing.
+Medicaid also provides family planning counseling and FDA-approved contraceptive methods without cost-sharing.

 Evidence-based PracticesVarious studies have indicated that the use of long-acting reversible contraceptive (LARC) devices such as Implants and Intrauterine Devices (IUD) effectively lower the incidence of unplanned pregnancy in population and clinic settings.